RubberDuckEng/safe_wren/README.md

 https://stackoverflow.com/questions/62338832/how-to-hold-rust-objects-in-rust-code-created-through-c
 https://doc.rust-lang.org/nomicon/ffi.html#representing-opaque-structs seems to imply so?

-### Benchamarking notes
+### Benchmarking notes
-* Current numbers show wren_rust to be about 2.5x-9x slower than wren_c across
+* Current numbers show safe_wren to be about 2.5x-9x slower than wren_c across
   the various microbenchmarks.
 Unclear what real-world effect this would have.
 * Value::clone is apparent in many benchmarks.
 * Using move/drain semantics when calling args from the stack could help avoid